-State Governors coordinate the Slow Food community at a state level, with the goal of growing and energizing the chapters, members and supporters in their state.
-State Governors also help coordinate regional activities.
+Governors coordinate the Slow Food community at regional level, with the goal of growing and energizing the chapters, members and supporters in their state.
+Governors also help coordinate regional activities and state activities.
 Some governors may have specific programmatic or thematic representations on the regional and/or national level.
-If you’re interested in considering this role or if you have questions about Slow Food activities at the state level but don’t see a governor listed for your state, please email firstname.lastname@example.org.
+If you’re interested in considering this role or if you have questions about Slow Food activities, please email email@example.com.

 Washington, DC + Maryland: Reana Kovalcik

 Florida: Richard Stepp

 Texas: Kim Aman

 California: Keith Schildt (Southern), Lisa Frank (Central Valley), Ian McFaul (Bay Area)